 - Stir together in small bowl (or your stand mixer) and let sit while mixing the rest of the ingredients.

-- Heat butter, milk, and sugar in a saucepan until butter is melted and sugar and salt are dissolved.
+- Heat butter, milk, and sugar in a saucepan until butter is melted and sugar is dissolved.
 Let rest until lukewarm.
 I actually just let it set for about 5 mins and then go ahead and use it.